 Sleeping under the stars in the Sahara Desert

 The Berber guides decided we should go and see the stars.
 So we followed them over the dunes for some minutes, into the deep dark black hole that is the desert.
+This is one of the best things we did in the Sahara Desert, it was magical.

-There really is no light pollution and my eyes struggled to adjust, it must be the darkest place I have ever been.
+There truly is no light pollution and my eyes struggled to adjust, it must be the darkest place I have ever been.
 They laid out some giant blankets and sort of tucked us up!

 We lay there for what must have been 45 minutes – just enjoying the moment.
 It really felt quite special, lying on a blanket deep in the Sahara Fesert with new friends.